BroadbandForum/usp/specification/extensions/iot/index.md

     IoTCapability.i.EnumSensor.Value       = ...
 ```

-The `ValidValues` parameter determines the set of values, which will be delivered by the sensor.
+The `ValidValues` Parameter determines the set of values, which will be delivered by the sensor.

 For example, a traffic light could be modeled as: